 Above: For the next series of drawings I did with the dried rose leaves, I used some which were untouched by the bees.
-In these drawings I was trying to be more subtle with the lighting, and using more washes, and less hard black.
-I left in more of the pencil lines, and found that I didn’t use the pen at all.
-This was the beginning of leaving my pen aside for the moment, and working solely with pencil sketch and ink in various dilutions.
+In these drawings I was trying to be more subtle with the lighting.
+The images on the left are done with pencil, while those on the right are completed with ink wash.
+For this drawing in ink wash I did not use the dip pen at all, and created the image completely with the brush.

-See more of these leaf drawings in the new Gallery 3
+See more of these leaf drawings in the new Gallery – Bees and Leaves